piernik-dev/piernik/INSTALL.md

 Remember that doing so is a sort of hack, which may take revenge on you in a distant future.

+If you installed OpenMPI libraries, remember to replace `mpich` with `openmpi` in the `sed` calls above.

 ## Piernik

 Now make sure that you've forked Piernik project on GitHub and in a directory of your choice do:

     git clone https://github.com/<your_github_username>/piernik

-You can test whether everything compiles well by calling:
+Now you can `cd piernik` and test whether everything compiles well by calling:

     ./setup maclaurin